osa-ora/simple_java_amq/README.md

 ```
 oc apply -f https://raw.githubusercontent.com/osa-ora/simple_java_amq/main/amq-config/broker.yaml -n amq
+oc apply -f https://raw.githubusercontent.com/osa-ora/simple_java_amq/main/amq-config/address-config.yaml -n amq
+oc apply -f https://raw.githubusercontent.com/osa-ora/simple_java_amq/main/amq-config/deadletter.yaml -n amq
 ```
 This will create AMQ Broker instance based on common configurations and exposing the required port with default username/password.
 You may override any of the configurations or add to it whatever required.
+Second line will also create an address with a queue named "my-queue" that will be used by our application, instead of using the auto-create setting.

 You can have many options for acceptors, we selected the artemis one in our configurations:
 ```